EDUCBA

 Explanation:

-• In the above example, suppose we need to calculate the annual salary of an employee and we need to arrange them in ascending order using alias.
-By default order of order by clause is ascending order.
+• In the above example, suppose we need to calculate an employee’s annual salary and arrange them in ascending Order using an alias.
+By default order of Order by clause is ascending Order.
 Illustrate the end result of the above declaration by using the use of the following snapshot.

 PostgreSQL Sort-1.6